acados/acados/docs/README.md

 .\venv\Scripts\Activate.ps1
 ```

-NOTE for Windows: PowerShell scripts are not allowed by default, using [this guide](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1) you can choose to allow them permanently or only for one session.
+NOTE for Windows: PowerShell scripts are not allowed by default, using [this Microsoft guide](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1), you can choose to allow them permanently or only for one session.

 * Install requirements:
 ```